rzhang0716/Data-Science/AWS/Cloud Practitioner/readme.md

 (1) Scalability: ability to accommodate a larger load by making the hardware stronger (scale up), or by adding nodes (scale out); <br>
 (2) Elasticity: once a system is scalable, elasticity means that there will be some "auto-scaling" so that the system can scale based on the load.<br>
 (3) Agility: new IT resources are only a clikc away, which means that you reduce the time to make those resources available to your developers from weeks to just minutes.
-7. Load Balancers: Servers tjat fprward omtermet traffic to multiple servers (EC2 Instances) downstream.
+7. Load Balancers: Servers that forward internet traffic to multiple servers (EC2 Instances) downstream.
 8. Why choose Load Balancer:
 (1) Spread load across multiple downstream instansce. <br>
 (2) Expose a single point of access (DNS) to your application. <br>